mohammadsalehnia/Phonebook/README.md

 ## Compile program

-To compile the "Phonebook" program, type the following in **src** directory:
+To compile the "Phonebook" program, type the following in the **src** directory:

 ```console
 javac Phonebook.java